 “The actual design and implementation of the project was very smooth,” says Jesse Gregson, Senior Manager of Operations at Cadillac Fairview.

-Scalability is the key to unlocking the most benefits of Geo Exchange technology.
-And with projects such as 777 Dunsuir Street setting the standard of commercial building energy upgrades, Vancouver could soon be one of the world’s most energy efficient cities.
+Scalability is the key to unlocking the most benefits of geo-exchange technology.
+And with projects such as 777 Dunsmuir Street setting the standard of commercial building energy upgrades, Vancouver could soon be one of the world’s most energy efficient cities.